sunny525s/Show_Attend_and_Tell/README.md

 ## Conclusion

-Here’s a clear and concise **Conclusion** section based on your bullet points and the project’s context:

----

-## Conclusion

 In this project, we re-implemented the _Show, Attend and Tell_ model with a focus on the soft attention mechanism and evaluated its performance using the Flickr8k dataset.
 Our key takeaways are as follows:

 - We successfully replicated the improvement over AlexNet by replacing it with more modern pretrained CNN encoders such as DenseNet, VGG, GoogLeNet, and especially ResNet.